 Yeah, probably, if you could afford it.

-If you had worded that differently, you'd be as canceled as I am.
+So, yes, George Clooney, if you had worded that differently, you'd be as canceled as I am.

-Speaking of canceled, let's talk about cancer, according to uh Massimo, good follow on X, by the way, Mastimo.
+According to Massimo, good follow on X, by the way, Massimo.

-Uh, scientists of the University of Florida, they have a believe it or not, an MRNA cancer vaccine that erased deadly brain tumors in some early people who had uh brain tumors, and uh apparently the vaccine reprogrammed their immune systems within 48 hours, and then their own immune system took out the tumors, and it worked in like four out of four people, I think.
+Scientists at the University of Florida, they have, believe it or not, an mRNA cancer vaccine that erased deadly brain tumors in some early people who had brain tumors.

 Four out of four.

-It got rid of the tumor, a brain tumor, four out of four people.
+It got rid of the tumor, a brain tumor.

-Now, I guess what they do is they they take something from your tumor first, and then they deliver it via lipid nanoparticles or something, so it's based on your own specific cancer and body, and then they can turn that into a shot on the mRNA platform, and then they give it to you.
+Now, I guess what they do is they take something from your tumor first, and then they deliver it via lipid nanoparticles or something.

-But this is one of now several different cancer treatments that have something in common, which is they take something from your body, and then they build up a special kind of a shot that's just for you.
+But this is one of now several different cancer treatments that have something in common, which is they take something from your body and then they build up a special kind of a shot that's just for you.

 So you know what I say.

-That would be really good, if you don't mind.
+That would be really good if you don't mind.

 Anyway, the robot energy wars are going on.

-They're trying to shut them down before the winter so that Ukraine will have no warmth in the winter, and that would be pretty ugly.
+They're trying to shut them down before the winter so that Ukraine will have no warmth in the winter.

 And I guess they're being pretty successful.